collective/Products.PFGExtendedMailAdapter/README.txt

 You may want to send e-mail with images and/or files attached with mail adapter.

-Add images and/or files under extended mail adapter.
+To attach those, first add images and/or files under extended mail adapter.

 Then you will be able to set those files to the adapter through the adapter edit form.

 Tested with
 -----------

-* Plone-4.2x
+* Plone-4.2
-* Products.PloneFormGen-1.6.0
+* Products.PloneFormGen-1.7.1

 For older Plone versions
 ------------------------

+* For Plone-4.x with python-2.6, use version 1.0
 * For Plone-3.x, use version 0.8.1
 * For Plone-2.5.x, use version 0.7.5.